New England East-West Solution (NEEWS)

 |Click Map to Enlarge

-New England East-West Solution (NEEWS) is four related transmission projects developed by a working group of system planners from ISO-New England, Northeast Utilities (CL&P/WMECo) and National Grid (the utility serving eastern Massachusetts and Rhode Island).
+New England East-West Solution (NEEWS) is a group of related transmission projects developed by system planners from ISO-New England, Northeast Utilities (CL&P/WMECo) and National Grid (the utility serving eastern Massachusetts and Rhode Island).

-On January 2, 2013, the Connecticut Siting Council (CSC) issued its Decision and Order approving CL&P's application for the Connecticut portion of the Interstate Reliability Project.
+In January 2013, the Connecticut Siting Council (CSC) issued its Decision and Order approving the Connecticut portion of the Interstate Reliability Project.
+Later in 2013, the CSC approved CL&P's construction plans, called the Development & Management (D&M) Plans, for the Connecticut portion of the Project.
 For more information, go to the Interstate Reliability Project.

-The long-term reliability of the bulk power system in the Greater Hartford and Central Connecticut area is being studied by ISO-New England.
-This study, called the Greater Hartford / Central Connecticut Study (GHCC), includes a more comprehensive geographic area than the original scope of the proposed Central Connecticut Reliability Project.
+In 2013, the long-term reliability of the bulk power system in the Greater Hartford and Central Connecticut area was studied by ISO-New England.
+This study, called the Greater Hartford / Central Connecticut Study (GHCC), included a more comprehensive geographic area than the original scope of the proposed Central Connecticut Reliability Project.
 For more information, go to the Central Connecticut Reliability Project.

 Together, these Projects are designed to solve existing reliability problems with the transmission system.
 These problems threaten the transmission systemís ability to meet national and regional reliability standards and to assure the adequacy and availability of electric power.